A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

-According to the model setting $\mathbb{E}[R^2|z=i]=\TT_2 e_i$, then we have
+According to the model setting $\mathbb{E}[\RR_i^2|z_i=k]=\TT_2 \ee_k$, then we have

-By condition \ref{cond1}, $\TT_t^+\TT_t = I_L$ for all $t$, thus $\mathbb{E}[R^{2 \, \prime}|z=i] = \TT_{1,i}$.
-Similarly, $\mathbb{E}[R^{3 \, \prime}|z=i] = \TT_{1,i}$.
+By condition \ref{cond1}, $\TT_t^+\TT_t = I_L$ for all $t$, thus $\mathbb{E}[\tilde{\RR}_i^{2}|z_i=k] = \TT_{1,k}$.
+Similarly, $\mathbb{E}[\tilde{\RR}_i^{3}|z_i=k] = \TT_{1,k}$.
 So we have

-Similarly one can get the decomposition for $M_3$ in \eqref{moment}. \end{proof}
+Similarly one can get the decomposition for $\MM_3$ in \eqref{moment}. \end{proof}

 In applications we only have finite samples and the moments in Theorem \ref{tensorstr} should be approximated by empirical moments.
-In particular, once we have samples $R_1, \dots, R_N \in \mathbb{R}^J$, we partition each sample and obtain $R_i^{t} \in \mathbb{R}^{J_t}$ corresponding to the partition on population level.
+In particular, once we have samples $\RR_1, \dots, \RR_N \in \mathbb{R}^J$, we partition each sample and obtain $\RR_i^{t} \in \mathbb{R}^{J_t}$ corresponding to the partition on population level.
 Then the transformed response and estimated moments can be computed by

-Due to the randomness of sample, it is possible that $r=:$ rank$(\hat{\mathbb{E}} [R^2 \otimes R^3]) > L$ and $(\hat{\mathbb{E}} [R^2 \otimes R^3])$ has $(r-L)$ extra non-zero singular values.
-These singular values will be small since they equal to 0 in $(\hat{\mathbb{E}} [R^2 \otimes R^3])$'s population counterpart $\mathbb{E} [R^2 \otimes R^3]$.
-In this case we should discard these extra singular values and only use first $ L$ sigular values when calculating $(\hat{\mathbb{E}} [R^2 \otimes R^3])^+$, otherwise one has to compute the inverse of these small singular values which will incur large error.
+Due to the randomness of sample, it is possible that $r=:$ rank$(\hat{\mathbb{E}} [\RR_i^2 \otimes \RR_i^3]) > L$ and $\hat{\mathbb{E}} [\RR_i^2 \otimes \RR_i^3]$ has $(r-L)$ extra non-zero singular values.
+These singular values will be small since they equal to 0 in $\hat{\mathbb{E}} [\RR_i^2 \otimes \RR_i^3]$'s population counterpart ${\mathbb{E}} [\RR_i^2 \otimes \RR_i^3]$.
+In this case we should discard these extra singular values and only use first $ L$ sigular values when calculating $\hat{\mathbb{E}} [\RR_i^2 \otimes \RR_i^3]^+$, otherwise one has to compute the inverse of these small singular values, which will incur large error.

-After learning $\TT_1$ from data by the tensor power method to be introduced in Section \ref{sec-sub-tpm}, we can obtain $\TT_2$ and $\TT_3$ by setting $\TT_2 = \mathbb{E} [R^2\otimes R^3] \mathbb{E} [R^1 \otimes R^3]^+\TT_1$ and $\TT_3 = \mathbb{E} [R^3\otimes R^2] \mathbb{E} [R^1 \otimes R^2]^+\TT_1$.
+After learning $\TT_1$ from data by the tensor power method to be introduced in Section \ref{sec-sub-tpm}, we can obtain $\TT_2$ and $\TT_3$ by setting $\TT_2 = \mathbb{E} [\RR_i^2\otimes \RR_i^3] \mathbb{E} [\RR_i^1 \otimes \RR_i^3]^+\TT_1$ and $\TT_3 = \mathbb{E} [\RR_i^3\otimes \RR_i^2] \mathbb{E} [\RR_i^1 \otimes \RR_i^2]^+\TT_1$.
 This can be derived in a same way as Theorem \ref{tensorstr}.
-So the main problem is to estimate $\TT_1$ from moments $M_2$ and $M_3$.
+So the main problem is to estimate $\TT_1$ from moments $\MM_2$ and $\MM_3$.

-Although this structure only holds for random-effect LCMs, as we mentioned above, in fixed-effect LCMs we can view $z_1,\dots,z_N$ as random.
+Although this structure only holds for random-effect LCMs, in fixed-effect LCMs we can view $z_1,\dots,z_N$ as random with some prior distribution.
 For instance, they are sampled from some discrete distributions on $[L]$ independently from $\RR$.
 Then the data generation process of random-effect and fixed-effect LCMs are the same and the estimation procedures for random-effect LCMs also apply to fixed-effect LCMs.